10 Conversation-Starter Questions To Ask Your Next Tinder Match

 4. "What Were Your Grandparents Like?"

-Hearing a person's family stories is a great way to feel emotionally connected to them, however temporarily, and eases things up for a first date.
+Hearing someone's family stories is a great way to feel emotionally connected to them, however temporarily, and eases things up for a first date.
 If they don't know much about their grandparents, that's OK, too.
 You can ask them about brothers and sisters, parents, or caregivers, and still get some insight into where they're coming from.

 5. "If You Could Go Back To The Past, What Time Period Would You Choose?"

 This sounds like a lazy question, but I get the sense that knowing which historical era people relate to gives you insight into their political beliefs.
 For example, lots of straight men on Tinder claim to be "feminists," but are they feminist really?
 If they tell you "the 1950s," then they might not be that understanding of the gender divide.
-If they answer "the age of the explorers," then you might want to ask them if they see any problem with Christopher Columbus, historically.
+If they answer "the age of the explorers," then you might want to ask them if they see any problem with Christopher Columbus.

-But, if they answer, "Honestly, every period of European history seems to be problematic for women, people of color, or queer folks.
-I guess if I had to, I'd choose a pre-colonial society ruled by matriarchs or even one where people had fluid gender identities," then they might be the one!
+But if they answer, "Honestly, every period of European history seems to be problematic for women, people of color, or queer folks.
+I guess if I had to, I'd choose a pre-colonial society ruled by matriarchs," then they might be the one!

 6. "Where's The Next Place On Your Travel List To Visit?"

 This can be a great conversation starter to compare cities that you have visited or countries that you have traveled to.
-I tend to find that traveling stories are pretty compelling and interesting across the board.
+Travel stories can tell you a lot about a person.

 7. "What Is The Most Interesting Gig You've Ever Worked?"

 Whether they were fired after a single shift at Starbucks or were a security guard at a nightclub for a minute, what people do for money can be kind of fascinating.
-Heck, maybe they're a Yukon River guide who's never had a boring work day.
+Maybe they're a Yukon River guide who's never had a boring work day.
 That should give you plenty to talk about.

 8. "Who Were You In High School?"